Fox News Guest On Pepper Spray At The Border: ‘You Could Actually Put It On Your Nachos And Eat It’

 “First of all, pepper spray — that just burns your eyes, right?”
 O’Reilly asked.

 “It’s like a derivative of actual pepper,” Kelly replied.
 “It’s a food product, essentially.”
-Kelly did acknowledge that the tape of the incident “looks bad.”

 Perhaps needless to say, being sprayed with tear gas or pepper spray is not the same thing as sprinkling pepper on one’s nachos.
 For one thing, it often goes in people’s eyes.
 For another, as pointed out by Scientific American during the 2011 controversy, the chemicals used in pepper spray are considerably hotter and more powerful than even the hottest of peppers that are ever used in food products.